-Kiawah was rated America’s #1 Tennis Resort by Tennis Magazine.
+Kiawah has been rated America’s #1 Tennis Resort by Tennis Magazine.

-There are two racquet clubs, East Beach and West Beach, which ensures that none of our guests will be very far from a court.
-Both are under the direction of former touring pro Roy Barth.
-West Beach lies half hidden by trees just across the Shipwatch Road from The Straw Market.
-It has Har-Tru courts, one of which can be used as a stadium, and lighted hard courts.
-East Beach, farther down the island, sits amid a halo of tennis villas four minutes on foot from the Sanctuary hotel.
-It has an even dozen courts altogether, 9 Har-Tru and 3 hard.
+Kiawah’s Tennis Center, centrally located in East Beach, is under the direction of former touring pro Roy Barth.
+Sitting amid a halo of tennis villas four minutes on foot from the Sanctuary hotel, it has an even dozen courts altogether, 9 Har-Tru and 3 hard.
 It was here that the Fed Cup matches were played in the spring of 1998, as were the U.S. Clay Court Championships in 1990.
-It has the larger pro shop and is further distinguished by having one of its hard courts dedicated to a self-feeding ball machine capable of spewing balls at a rate of 1,200 per hour.
-At both clubs, however, the courts form a semicircle around the weathered wood pro shop, whose decks provide a comfortable place to watch the action.
+It boasts a large pro shop and is further distinguished by having one of its hard courts dedicated to a self-feeding ball machine capable of spewing balls at a rate of 1,200 per hour.
+The courts form a semicircle around the weathered wood pro shop, whose decks provide a comfortable place to watch the action.
 Winding paths through pine trees lead to courts variously bordered by palmettos, pampas grass, oleander and flowers.
 Each pair of courts has access to a awning-covered patio offering shade, benches, and water fountain.

-During the busy March-to-October season, both clubs offer a weekly menu of tennis programs including instructional clinics, drill sessions, adult and junior singles and doubles round robins, parent-child doubles round robins, and private lessons.
-Activity reaches its zenith in summer when the resort adds a weekly pro doubles exhibition at East Beach as well as three-day junior camps, junior tournament tough workouts and a Tiny Tots program.
+During the busy March-to-October season, the club offers a weekly menu of tennis programs including instructional clinics, drill sessions, adult and junior singles and doubles round robins, parent-child doubles round robins, and private lessons.
+Activity reaches its zenith in summer when the resort adds a weekly pro doubles exhibition as well as three-day junior camps, junior tournament tough workouts and a Tiny Tots program.
 On selected weekends during every month except July and August, the resort adds a 3-day doubles mini camp, which consists of 8 hours of instruction covering all aspects of the game, including basic strokes, strategy, angles, visualization, and supervised doubles play.
 Participants also receive a copy of Barth’s instructional manual, “Tips for Better Tennis.”